Area of Study in Appellate Advocacy

-More on the Appellate Advocacy Certificate of Concentration
+More on the Appellate Advocacy Area of Study

 “Appellate advocacy is an art form that requires an attorney to persuasively bring a legal issue to life through the written and spoken word.
 Our rigorous Lawyering Skills program instills in students the foundational skills to become an effective advocate and provides advanced opportunities to hone those skills.”